fmselab/ct-competition/index.md

 If an already existing tool is presented, the authors should present a paper introducing the tool and the performance obtained with the models given as examples by the competition organizers (short paper).

 ## Important Dates
-- Mid-November 2021, the release of the benchmarks for training
+- End-November 2021, the release of the benchmarks for training
 - Beginning of January 2022, submission of the papers and tools (with the results over the benchmarks)
 - April 2022, competition with new benchmarks and comparison among all the accepted tools